 Check out the reviews and videos of the Redwing vs Lowa boots and you be the judge which one is best for your feet.

-RedWing Heritage Boots Review by billy
+RedWing Heritage Boots Review

 So now that I’ve had these boots for about a month, I figured it’s time for me to weigh in.
 The Red Wing Heritage Boots are high quality boots.
 The leather just feels legit.
 I’ve got some other very nice leather boots and shoes and these boots surpass them all in leather quality.
 The leather is thicker, yet supple.
 The entire boot feels well-constructed.
 The stitching is top notch.
 The soles should last forever (c’mon, they’re Vibram!) and if they don’t they could easily be replaced.
 I’ve gotten compliments from both hipsters and true-blue working class dudes alike.
 The verdict is in: these boots are the real deal.